ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 4.2.2- Map Frame
 ^^^^^^^^^^^^^^^^

-We also have a path in transforms from ``map -> base_link``, so we can send goals in the map frame.
-TODO: Why is this useful?
-This is also very convenient because tools like RViz make sending goals in this frame extremely easy.
+We also have a valid transform from ``map -> base_link``, so we can send goals in the ``map`` frame.
+Although the ``map`` frame is not a truly fixed, absolute frame like the ``earth`` frame, it is much more convenient to input goal poses in a local level frame rather than the ECEF frame.

-To send a waypoint in the map frame, we can use rviz.
+To send a waypoint in the map frame, we can use RViz.
 Launch the `rviz.launch.py <https://github.com/robbiefish/navigation2_tutorials/blob/master/nav2_gq7_demo/launch/rviz.launch.py>`_ included in the ``navigation2_tutorials`` package

 .. code-block:: bash